-As regards comfort products, the productive collaboration between the Research and Development team and the Polytechnic University of Turin enabled the development of a 3 in 1 appliance: a fan heater and air purifier capable of purifying, heating and cooling the air, characterised by a patented aerodynamic design and an innovative "3D ComfortAir" technology which, combined, provide a uniform ventilation and a constantly clean environment.
+As regards comfort products, the productive collaboration between the Research and Development team and the Polytechnic University of Turin enabled the development of a 3 in 1 appliance: a fan heater and air purifier capable of purifying, heating and cooling the air, characterised by a patented aerodynamic design and an innovative "3D

+ComfortAir" technology which, combined, provide a uniform ventilation and a constantly clean environment.
 The controlled air flow exploits the so-called "Coanda effect", a principle of the physics of fluids used in aerodynamic studies for the design of aircraft wings: its specific characteristics enable the creation of a real "comfort zone", a three-dimensional zone of enveloping and warm-cool comfort that guarantees a pleasant sensation of well-being according comfort to the needs of consumers.

-4 Sustainability during all production phases
+4. Sustainability during all production phases

-Running sustainable supply chains and operations
+Running sustainable supply chain and operation

 We pay specific attention to the environmental and social impacts along our value chain.
 We are specifically committed to managing energy resources responsibly and efficiently by actively contributing to the fight against climate change.
-We also want to guarantee respect for human rights and fair working conditions throughout our production chain and contribute to the growth of the communities in which we operate.
+We also want to guarantee respect for human rights and fair working conditions throughout our production chain and contribute to the growth of the communities in which we operate of self-generated electricity from renewable sources

-Highlights 2019
+HIGHLIGHTS 2019

-kWh
+1 M kWh